-Security Guard Who Was Shot in Las Vegas Shooting Reappears on Ellen After Reports He Had Vanished
+Security Guard Wounded in Las Vegas Shooting Appears on Ellen After Reports He Vanished

+Jesus Campos has been on found — on the set of the Ellen show

-The Las Vegas security guard who was wounded while trying to stop shooter Stephen Paddock at the Mandalay Bay Hotel has broken his silence on The Ellen DeGeneres Show — after many had expressed concern over his whereabouts.
+The Las Vegas security guard who was wounded while trying to stop shooter Stephen Paddock at the Mandalay Bay Hotel on Oct.
+1 has spoken out on The Ellen DeGeneres Show — after many had expressed concern over his whereabouts.

-Ellen DeGeneres tweeted Tuesday a photo of Jesus Campos saying he had sat down with her for a pre-taped episode that will air Wednesday.

-“Tomorrow, the first people to encounter the Las Vegas shooter are here — security guard Jesus Campos and building engineer Stephen Schuck,” her tweet read.
+Jesus Campos recounted to DeGeneres how he was shot in the leg as he approached the room on the 32nd floor of the hotel on the Las Vegas strip.
+From that corner room, Paddock fired down onto a crowd of some 22,000 people at the Route 91 Harvest Festival.
+According to authorities, the gunfire continued off and on for about nine to 11 minutes.
+Paddock killed 58 and injured another 489.

+Campos’ appearance on a pre-taped episode of The Ellen DeGeneres Show ends speculation about his whereabouts after he skipped out on other scheduled interviews, and – according to some – went “missing.”
+The interview is set to air on Wednesday.

+Campos has shied away from the spotlight as he was hailed a hero in the wake of the shooting.
+Now, he is ready to share his story, and has given an update on his recovery.

+“[I’m] doing better each day,” he told the host.
+“Slowly but surely, just healing physically and mentally.”

-In the photo, Campos holds a cane while sitting next to Schuck.
-According to the Los Angeles Times, Campos vanished from the public eye on Friday after cancelling a series of interviews with major networks, such as Fox News, CNN, ABC, CBS, and NBC.
+According to the Los Angeles Times, Campos disappeared from the public eye on Friday after canceling a series of interviews with Fox News, CNN, ABC, CBS, and NBC.

 David Hickey, the president of the Security, Police and Fire Professionals of America union, told the Times he hadn’t seen or heard from Campos in four days.